 - Do your own laundry at facilities in or around the hotel

-This is the easiest and most expensive option.
-Most hotels offer a laundry service where you place your dirty clothes in a bag you can find in your in-room closet, fill out an attached card listing the items you need laundered and the additional services (such as dry cleaning or ironing) you require, and leave the bag in the hall.
+Not sure how to use hotel laundry service?
+Most hotels offer a laundry service where you place your dirty clothes in a bag you can find in your in-room closet, fill out an attached card listing the items you need laundered and the additional services you require (such as dry cleaning or ironing), and leave the bag in the hall.
 Your clothes will be returned to your room later that day or the next morning, and your card on file will be charged.
 This is usually quite costly—be sure to check the price for each service on the attached card.

 Because cruise ships often spend so little time in port, guests are often limited to either using the ship’s laundry services or doing laundry in their rooms.
 Each cruise line offers different services for different rates.
 Here is the most recent information for the cruise lines currently partnered with YMT Vacations.